microsoft/azure-oracle/EBusinessSuite/README.md

+# E-Business Suite Application

+## Introduction

+This terraform template allows you to setup the infrastructure of the E-Business Suite application.
+Once the application setup is complete, you may install the application using the guide provided by Oracle [#TODO: Need link to installation guide]

+## Instructions

+### Setup the Terraform scripts

+1. If you haven't already done so in this terminal session, Open the file [env_vars](./../env_vars) (or [env_vars.ps1](./../env_vars.ps1) if you do not have the Windows Sub-system for Linux (WSL) or GitBash installed).
+Add the details regarding your Azure account.

+1. In order to execute terraform scripts in Azure, you will need to use a Azure AD Service principal and grant it the necessary permissions to create and delete resources in your Azure subscription.
+You can find more details on achieving this can be found here: [Terraform Azure Provider: Authenticating using a Service Principal with a Client Secret](https://www.terraform.io/docs/providers/azurerm/auth/service_principal_client_secret.html).
+Alternate options to authenticating with Terraform can also be found in that link.
+You may need to modify the **provider.tf** file in order to use these alternate ways of authentication.

+1. Save the file and close it.

+1. Execute the following command from your shell and naviagate to the root folder and execute following command:
+    - (For Linux or WSL/GitBash) `$ source env-vars`
+    - (For Older versions of Windows) `> env-vars.ps1`

+1. Open the [ebs_input.json](./input/ebs_input.json) file and fill in the information as required.
+Details regarding what information is expected can be found [below](#terraformvariables).
+Save and close the file.

+1. From the terminal, navigate to the `EBusinessSuite` folder (if you haven't already) and run a terraform init command:

+    `$ terraform init`

+1. You should see the following output:

+    {#TODO: Need Image}

+1. Next, run the `terraform apply` command as follows:

+    `$ terraform apply -var-file ./input/ebs_input.json`

+1. This will create the required Azure resources.
+You will see the output as follows.

+    {#TODO: Need Image}

+### Previous Notes (Please ignore)

 @REM Use these variables for a quick run of EBS main.tf
 @REM ============================================================
 @REM  You need to authentication using the CLI before